manic-3dprint/Vorpal_Gamepad/README.md

 Get a Vorpal Hexapod Robot, buy it or assemble it.
 You will need the Robot, but not the Gamepad.
 Please support Vorpal Robotics by buying from their store: https://vorpal-robotics-store.myshopify.com/collections/hexapod-kits/products/vorpal-the-hexapod-opts

 The Robot has an HC-05 Bluetooth receiver.
-If you bought the kit, the Gamepad and Robot will be paired.
+If you bought the kit from Vorpal Robotics, the Gamepad and Robot will be paired.
 You do not want the HC-05 in the Robot to be paired to the Gamepad.
 Recommended is to buy a separate HC-05 and replace the one in the Robot (that way you can put back the original if you want).
 The HC-05 needs to be 5V compatible.
-If you buy the HC-05 from Vorpal, it will be compatible.
+If you buy the HC-05 from Vorpal Robotics, it will be compatible.
 If you buy it somewhere else, check the specs for 5V compatibility (not 3.3V).

-You will need to pair your Android device with the Robot, turn on the Robot, and follow: https://support.google.com/android/answer/9075925?hl=en (do not connect)
+Note - one user said that he used an HC-06 successfully.

 You will need to make sure that the connection speed of the HC-05 in the robot is 38400 - this is the speed that the app uses.
 If you buy the kit or just the HC-05 from Vorpal Robotics, the HC-05 speed is set to 38400.
-But if you buy the HC-05 from somewhere else, you will need to find out the speed and change it if it is not 38400 (many HC-05 default to 9600).
+But if you buy the HC-05 from somewhere else, you will need to change the speed to 38400 (many HC-05 default to 9600).
 There are several on line tutorials on how to change the speed of the HC-05.

-Note - one user said that he used an HC-06 successfully.
+You will need to pair your Android device with the Robot, turn on the Robot, and follow: https://support.google.com/android/answer/9075925?hl=en (do not connect)

 ### Prerequisites